svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 Several questions have to be asked when a message reaches a node:

 Should I accept this message or ignore it?
-Answered by \#'accept-msg? and whether message was specifically

-directed at me.
+Answered by \#'accept-msg? and whether message was specifically directed at me.
+See `#'maybe-locally-receive-msg`.

 Assuming I accept the message, do I process it locally?
 Determined by pkind slot of message.